in

 Guide to heated driveway systems including DIY, radiant heat, solar and electric models.

-Heated driveway house If you live in an area that gets a lot of snow during the winter, one of the most important items you might want to think about installing is a heated driveway.
+If you live in an area that gets a lot of snow during the winter, one of the most important items you might want to think about installing is a heated driveway.

 What is a Heated Driveway?

-French country house with heated driveway A heated driveway is actually a variant of what is known as a radiant heat flooring system.
+A heated driveway is actually a variant of what is known as a radiant heat flooring system.
 A radiant heat flooring system basically heats the floor by radiating heat from a tubing system installed underneath the floor surface.
 Usually, the tubes are heated with hot water.

 Radiant heating systems work by harnessing a basic thermodynamic principle.
 Basically, thermodynamics dictates that hot air rises.
 So, the heat generated in the tubing under your floor rises evenly and warms the floor.

-If you install a heated driveway in your home, you won’t need to shovel snow or worry about skidding on ice when you drive in and out of your home.
-All you will need to do is turn on your heated driveway and watch the snow melt away while in the warm comfort of your home.
+If you install a heated driveway in your home, you wonโ€™t need to shovel snow or worry about skidding on ice when driving in and out.
+All you will need to do is turn on your heating system and watch the snow melt away while in the warm comfort of your home.

 What is a Snow Melting Driveway?

-Driveway with heated deicing element A snow melting driveway is another term for a heated driveway.
-It basically sums up what a heated driveway is, and why you should have one.
-It melts snow away so you never have to shovel snow off of your driveway again.
+A snow melting driveway is another term for a heated driveway.
+It sums up what a heated driveway is and why you should have one.
+It melts snow away, so you never have to shovel snow off again.

 What is a Radiant Heat Driveway?

 Most radiant heat driveways use hydronics.
 The system includes a hot water boiler and a pump that heats and circulates water through a series of tubes that lie under your driveway.
+For these systems, a mixture of water and antifreeze are heated and circulated through tubing under the drive to warm and melt snow accumulation.

 Radiant heat driveways use normal plumbing tubes, usually made of copper.
-Because of this, there is the danger that eventually they might corrode and this can lead to leaking.
-Some, more modern systems use flexible tubing made of cross-linked polyethylene (PEX).
+Because of this, there is the danger that, eventually, they might corrode, and this can lead to leaking.
+Some more modern systems use flexible tubing made of cross-linked polyethylene (PEX).

-Snow melt driveway heating cables system See this radiant heat driveway at Amazon
+Snow melt driveway heating cables systemSee this radiant heat system at Amazon

 What is an Electric Heated Driveway?